niahoo/cookie-converter/README.md

-# cookie-converter
+# Cookie Converter

-A recipe ingredients quantities converter focused on ease of use
+A recipe ingredients quantities converter focused on ease of use.

 ## Documentation

-Please refer to the example for french docs.
+You may read the example section below for the documentation in French language.

 ### Install